 Otherwise, a Co-Signer Will Bear the Burden Just As Creditors Do

 What if the co-signer is your estranged wife, husband, girlfriend or boyfriend and that person will not or cannot cooperate by making payments during your bankruptcy filing period?
-This is an example of the type of difficult situations that our attorneys have successfully navigated many clients through at Ledford & Wu.
+This is an example of the type of difficult situations that our attorneys have successfully navigated many clients through at Ledford, Wu & Borges, LLC.

 Your co-signer may have no choice but to face the consequences of your bankruptcy filing just as your creditors will.
 Once your Chapter 7 bankruptcy is complete, you can voluntarily repay the co-signer.
 Until that point in time, you cannot treat the co-signer differently from any other creditor.